Teaching Development Program Sprint

 - Are inspired by working alongside peers who are similarly completing a defined and significant goal

-The TDP Sprint will run in-person in various spaces in Butler Library from 9:30 am – 3:30 pm on Monday June 6, Tuesday June 7, Wednesday June 8, and Thursday June 10.
+The TDP Sprint will run in-person on the Morningside Campus from 9:30 am – 4:00 pm on Monday June 5, Tuesday June 6, Wednesday June 7, and Thursday June 8.
 Coffee/tea/drinks and lunch will be provided to participants each day.

-The Teaching Development Program Sprint is a new program from CTL, debuting in Summer 2022.
-It is designed to support completion of the Foundational Track of the TDP, and is especially tailored to students who are new to the TDP or who have signed up but have not, for various scheduling reasons, been able to make progress during the academic year.
+The Teaching Development Program Sprint is designed to support completion of the Foundational Track of the TDP, and is especially tailored to students who are new to the TDP or who have signed up but have not, for various scheduling reasons, been able to make much progress during the academic year.

 During four days in June, when time and attention constraints of the academic year can abate, you will be given the opportunity and space to complete all required components of the Foundational Track: pedagogical workshops, application and practice activity, and posted reflections.
 Completing the Foundational Track earns you notation on your Columbia University transcript, as well as a letter from CTL certifying your ability to:

 - Describe and implement pedagogical practices that draw on evidence-based educational research

 - Develop learning goals and aligned assessment strategies that are clear and measurable

 - Receive and apply peer-to-peer feedback on teaching practice